RichaIITRpr/Red-Wine-Quality-Predictor/README.md

 # Wine-Quality-Predictor
-A Logistic regression model to predict whether a particular red wine is “good quality” or not.
+Different classifier models were used to predict whether a particular red wine is “good quality” or not.
 Each wine in this dataset is given a “quality” score between 0 and 10.
 I have converted the output to a binary output where each wine is either “good quality” (a score of 7 or higher) or not (a score below 7).
 The quality of a wine is determined by 11 input variables:

     1 - Fixed acidity
     2 - Volatile acidity